hieuvu-0111/Deep-Learning-and-its-application-to-stock-markets/README.md

 ## Limitations

 - Buy/sell signal thresholds are calibrated and optimized for HPG only
+- Deployment was only on price forecasting model
 - Cross-validation produces two folds due to dataset size constraints
 - The historical prices were only updated to 2022.
 It implicitly assumes that the historical return distribution of the 2019-2022 test period is representative of the near future.
 ---